-Regulation of underground petroleum storage tanks began in the early 1980s with the recognition that below and above ground tanks were leaking and there were possible threats to the drinking water of the State.
+Regulation of underground petroleum storage tanks began in the early 1980s with the recognition that Florida's groundwater, which provides 90% of the state's drinking water, 70% of the state's industrial water and 50% of its agricultural water needs, was at risk of becoming contaminated.
 In 1982, petroleum contamination from a leaking underground petroleum storage tank was documented in a well field for the City of Bellevue, in Marion County.
 The legislative response to the problem was the passage of the Water Quality Assurance Act of 1983.
 The law provided for:

 - Prohibition against petroleum discharges

 - Required cleanup of petroleum discharges

 - State mandated cleanup if not done expeditiously

 - Strict liability for petroleum contamination

-- · Required tank inspections and monitoring
+- Required tank inspections and monitoring

-The provisions of the 1983 Act were implemented by rule under the former Department of Environmental Regulation, but by 1985, the situation became clear that an incentive program was needed to accelerate the assessment and cleanup process.
+The provisions of the 1983 Act were implemented by rule under the former Florida Department of Environmental Regulation (FDER), but by 1985, the situation became clear that an incentive program was needed to accelerate the assessment and cleanup process for petroleum contaminated sites.
 The Legislature considered the alternatives and created the State Underground Petroleum Environmental Response Act of 1986.
 The fiscal analysis that accompanied the legislation in 1986 predicted as many as 2,000 contaminated sites throughout the State.
-As of January 2004, the total number of contaminated sites exceeded 23,102 of which 18,027 are eligible for state funded cleanup.
+As of January 2006, the total number of contaminated sites exceeded 23,102 of which 18,038 are eligible for state funding.

 The 1986 legislation also created the Inland Protection Trust Fund (ss.
-376.3071 Florida Statutes) to pay for the expedited cleanup of petroleum contaminated sites.
+376.3071, Florida Statutes) to pay for the expedited cleanup of petroleum contaminated sites.
 The Inland Protection Trust Fund (IPTF) is a non-lapsing revolving trust fund with revenues generated from an excise tax per barrel of petroleum products currently produced or imported into the State as defined in ss.
-206.9935 Florida Statutes.
+206.9935, Florida Statutes.
 The amount of the excise tax collected per barrel is dependent upon the unobligated balance of the IPTF according to the formula: thirty cents if the balance is between \$100 and \$150 million; sixty cents if the unobligated balance is between \$50 and \$100 million; and, eighty cents if the unobligated balance is less that \$50 million.